National Ploughing Championships: Later years

 By 2014, the event had become one of the largest outdoor annual events in Europe.
 NPA records indicate that, in 1975, the number of national exhibitors was 100, the number of counties competing was 21 and the number of demonstrators was 18.
 By 1978, the championships returned to County Kilkenny - this time to the village where Anna May McHugh's predecessor, Seán O'Farrell, was born, Knocktopher.
 Attendance figures grew steadily throughout the 1970s and 1980s until 1988, when the event was expanded to 3 days in order to cater for heavy traffic due to escalating attendances.
 According to NPA records, the Irish Countrywomen's Association and Country Markets started giving cookery and craft demonstrations at the shows around this time.
 Other events added in the 1980s included a fashion show in 1981, shopping and business arcades in 1985 and the 'Nissan Classic' in 1989.

 Between 2000 and 2011, the Ploughing Championships had grown to 180,000 spectators, 320 competitors, 1,100 exhibitors, 14 shopping arcades and was by then generating €10m for the local Irish economy.

 As of 2014/2015, the event's costs were in the region of €3.5 million, and there were ploughing associations in every county in Ireland.

 With an average of 180,000 spectators, the NPA attendance has grown from the 3,000 that attended in 1932 to over 280,000 in the 2010s.
 Some outlets have described the National Ploughing Championships as a "flagship event in Irish agriculture" and as "the biggest outdoor exhibition and agricultural trade show in Europe".
 Despite the size of the events, the NPA remains a voluntary association.

 The 2020 event was cancelled as part of the response to the COVID-19 pandemic in Ireland.
 The 2021 event went ahead on a much scaled-back level, with the trade exhibition element and the world ploughing contest cancelled due to uncertainty over COVID-19 restrictions.

 The 2022 event returned as normal with a new attendance record of 115,500 on 21 September.
+In 2023, Macra na Feirme organised a successful world record attempt to throw the most wellies simultaneously.